Updated March 11, 2020

 Though it is the capital and largest city of Mexico’s Yucatan State, Merida is pedestrian-friendly and compact, with most tourism centered around the Centro Historico (historic center).
 It is accessible by direct flights from Miami, Houston and Tijuana/San Diego; and only a three-hour drive from the Cancun airport, with flight options from major cities all over the world.
 And you’ll feel comfortable here.
 After all, Merida was voted the second safest city in all of North America by CEOWorld Magazine—ranked above any city in the United States.

 Also, Merida has potential to evolve into Mexico’s newest LGBTQ+ destination.
-Earlier this year, Mexico’s Secretary of Tourism, Miguel Torruco Marques, the International LGBTQ+ Travel Association (IGLTA) and Queer Destinations signed a “Letter of Intent” to further promote LGBTQ+ tourism to Mexico.
-The first action in this new effort, engaging and instructing the tourism private sector in Yucatan, was held in Merida.
+In 2019, Mexico’s Secretary of Tourism, Miguel Torruco Marques, the International LGBTQ+ Travel Association (IGLTA) and Queer Destinations signed a “Letter of Intent” to further promote LGBTQ+ tourism to Mexico.
+Since then, Queer Destinations has been working with the Yucatan State government to train, develop and certify tourism players in Merida and throughout the region.

 DAYS FOR DRINKING